VictoriaParkes/rsvp-manager/README.md

 [See Functionality Testing Document](docs/testing/functionality-testing.md)

+## Bugs Encountered
+### Fixed

+1. During development I found that if I began question/comment processing and then returned to main menu to view the data analysis, the question/comment manager would continue its loop immediately after displaying the data analysis.
+This was fixed by adding an input asking the user to press the Enter key to return to the main menu and calling `main_menu()`.
+2. When deployed to Heroku I found the send email functionality was not working.
+To enable this functionality on Heroku I added the SendGrid API key and email address to send emails from as config vars.
+To enable email functionality in development I replaced the `config.ini` file containing the SendGrid API key and email address to send emails from with a `.env` file containing these details.
+I also added a config var of `DEPLOYED = True` to Heroku and the following code:
+    ```python
+    if not os.environ.get("DEPLOYED"):
+        from dotenv import load_dotenv
+        load_dotenv('.env')
+    ```

+    This meant getting the variables using `os.environ[]` would work in both Heroku and the development environment.
+3. The Y/N input loops in the ignore and skip functions would continue for as many times as the input N was given before a input of Y was given.
+This was fixed by adding `n_input = False` to the beginning of the loop, a break keyword to the `if input == 'y'`, a break keyword and `n_input = True` to the `if input == 'n'`, and adding the following code after the loop:
+    ```python
+    if n_input:
+        question_processing_menu(row_data)
+    ```

 # 6. Local Development and Deployment

 ## Local Development
 ### Forking the Repository

-1. Log in to GitHub.
+- Log in to GitHub.
-2. Go to the repository for this project (https://github.com/VictoriaParkes/rsvp-manager).
+- Go to the repository for this project (https://github.com/VictoriaParkes/rsvp-manager).
-3. In the top-right corner of the page, click "Fork".
+- In the top-right corner of the page, click "Fork".
-4. Under "Owner", select an owner for the repository from the dropdown menu.
+- Under "Owner", select an owner for the repository from the dropdown menu.
-5. Optionally, in the "Description" field, type a description of your fork.
+- Optionally, in the "Description" field, type a description of your fork.
-6. To copy the main branch only, select the "Copy the main branch only" check box.
+- To copy the main branch only, select the "Copy the main branch only" check box.
 If you do not select this option, all branches will be copied into the new fork.
-7. Click "Create fork"
+- Click "Create fork"

 ### Cloning Your Forked Repository

-1. Log-in to GitHub.com, navigate to your fork of the repository.
+- Log-in to GitHub.com, navigate to your fork of the repository.
-2. Above the list of files, click Code.
+- Above the list of files, click Code.
-3. Copy the URL for the repository.
+- Copy the URL for the repository.
     - To clone the repository using HTTPS, under "Clone with HTTPS", click the "Copy" icon.
     - To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click SSH, then click the "Copy" icon.
     - To clone a repository using GitHub CLI, click Use GitHub CLI, then click the "Copy" icon.
-4. Open Git Bash
+- Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory.
+- Change the current working directory to the location where you want the cloned directory.
-6. Type git clone, and then paste the URL you copied earlier.
+- Type git clone, and then paste the URL you copied earlier.
-7. Press Enter.
+- Press Enter.
 Your local clone will be created.

 For more details about forking and cloning a repository, please refer to [GitHub documentation](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-## How to create and configure the Google spreadsheet and APIs
+## How to Create and Configure the Google Spreadsheet and APIs
-### Create Google spreadsheet
+### Create Google Spreadsheet

 - Create and log into a Google account.
-- Follow this link to the RSVP Responses Google spreadsheet: [RSVP Responses Google spreadsheet](https://docs.google.com/spreadsheets/d/1Hl8TFfDs7YxgQEwGxWAin5Mbpe8_pc0U-kdVxujAWus/edit?usp=sharing)
+- Follow this link to the RSVP Responses Google Spreadsheet: [RSVP Responses Google Spreadsheet](https://docs.google.com/spreadsheets/d/1Hl8TFfDs7YxgQEwGxWAin5Mbpe8_pc0U-kdVxujAWus/edit?usp=sharing)
 - Select file and make a copy of the spreadsheet and name it "RSVP_Responses".
 - You now have a copy of the RSVP Responses spreadsheet that you can edit and use for this project.
 - You can change the respondent email addresses to the email address of an account you have access to if you would like to view the emails sent in this project.

-### Enable google sheets API
+### Enable Google Sheets API
 - Follow this link to the Google Cloud Platform: [Google Cloud Platform](https://console.cloud.google.com/)
 - Click on the "Select a project" button then select "NEW PROJECT".
 - Give your project a name.
 - Click "Select Project" to go to your project page.
 - Select "APIs and services" from the side menu, and then select “Library”.
-- Search for and select Google drive API.
+- Search for and select Google Drive API.
-- Enable Google drive API, this will take you to the API overview page.
+- Enable Google Drive API, this will take you to the API overview page.
 - To create your credentials click "CREATE CREDENTIALS".
 - Fill out the form with the following details:

-    1. From the "Which API are you using?" dropdown menu, choose Google Drive API.
+    - From the "Which API are you using?" dropdown menu, choose Google Drive API.
-	2. For the "What data will you be accessing?" question, select Application Data.
+	- For the "What data will you be accessing?" question, select Application Data.
-	3. For the "Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?" question, select "No, I'm not using them".
+	- For the "Are you planning to use this API with Compute Engine, Kubernetes Engine, App Engine, or Cloud Functions?" question, select "No, I'm not using them".
-	4. Click Next.
+	- Click Next.
-	5. Enter a Service Account name.
+	- Enter a Service Account name.
-	6. Click Create.
+	- Click Create.
-	7. In the Role Dropdown box choose Basic > Editor.
+	- In the Role Dropdown box choose Basic > Editor.
-	8. Click Continue.
+	- Click Continue.
-	9. The Grant users access to this service account options can be left blank.
+	- The Grant users access to this service account options can be left blank.
-	10. Click Done.
+	- Click Done.
-	11. On the next page, click on the Service Account that has been created.
+	- On the next page, click on the Service Account that has been created.
-	12. On the next page, click on the Keys tab.
+	- On the next page, click on the Keys tab.
-	13. Click on the Add Key dropdown and select Create New Key.
+	- Click on the Add Key dropdown and select Create New Key.
-	14. Select JSON and then click Create.
+	- Select JSON and then click Create.
 This will trigger a `.json` file with your API credentials in it to download to your machine.

 - Select Library from the side menu.
 - Search for and select Google Sheets API.